 Skilljar supports the OAuth 2.0 protocol for SSO, and can be configured on your training site.
 In this method, Skilljar acts as the client and relies on your OAuth 2.0 authorization provider to authenticate your users, specifically following OAuth 2.0's authorization code flow.

 When enabled, your users will no longer see the native Skilljar sign-in pages, and will instead be redirected to your authorization provider to authenticate.

-Configuring your training site to use OAuth 2.0 for SSO will require working with your dedicated Implementation Manager, Customer Success Manager, or Skilljar Support.
+Configuring your training site to use OAuth 2.0 for SSO will require working with our Customer Success team or Skilljar Support.

 To get started, you'll need to provide the following settings to Skilljar:

 - client ID (ID uniquely configured for your training site)